wandb/docs/docs/guides/hosting/monitoring-usage/audit-logging.md

     - `anonymize` : if set to `true`, remove any PII; defaults to `false`
 2. Execute HTTP GET request on the constructed full API endpoint, either by directly running it within a modern browser, or by using a tool like [Postman](https://www.postman.com/downloads/), [HTTPie](https://httpie.io/), cURL command or more.

-If your W&B instance URL is `https://mycompany.wandb.io` and you would like to get audit logs without PII for user activity within the last week, your API endpoint will be `https://mycompany.wandb.io?numDays=7&anonymize=true`.
+If your W&B instance URL is `https://mycompany.wandb.io` and you would like to get audit logs without PII for user activity within the last week, you must use the API endpoint `https://mycompany.wandb.io?numDays=7&anonymize=true`.

 :::note
 Only W&B [instance admins](../iam/access-management-intro) can fetch audit logs using the API.
-If you are not an instance admin or not logged into your organization, you will get the `HTTP 403 Forbidden` error.
+If you are not an instance admin or not logged into your organization, a `HTTP 403 Forbidden` error is returned to you.
 :::

 The API response contains new-line separated JSON objects.
 Objects will include the fields described in the schema.
 It's the same format which is used when syncing audit log files to an instance-level bucket (wherever applicable as mentioned earlier).
 In those cases, the audit logs are located at the `/wandb-audit-logs` directory in your bucket.